-System software allows the use of five internal and two external paging zones.
+System software allows the use of five internal and four external paging zones.
 Stations can page any individual zone, all external zones or all external zones plus internal zone zero simultaneously.
 Using system programming, each station may be allowed or denied the abilities to make and/or receive page announcements to any zone or combination of zones.
-Two common relays are shared between external page zones and common bell feature.
+Multiple external page zones require multiple relays (2 per cabinet).